corybill/preconditions/README.md

 ###Missing API or Bugs
 Please reach out to me (Cory Parrish) if you would like a new precondition added or if you think you have found a bug.

+###Known Issues
+1. Release 1.0.2 has an npm install bug and has been deprecated!
+Please update!
+2. If you are using windows and are seeing npm install issues due to the '^' in the package.json, please update node to >= (v0.10.28).

+###Releases
+1.0.8 - Removed 'underscore' and added 'lodash'.
+      - Added a .jshintrc file and a more extensive linting process
+      - Separated dependencies and dev-dependencies to reduce installation load.
+        - A big thanks to Esteban Ordano (eordano) for doing this work.

+1.0.7 - First official public release.